Vai al contenuto principale

 This PhD project is part of the Circular Health for Industry (CH4I) project, whose general goals are (i) to study how to collect, manage and analyse data in a Circular Health approach without keeping separate data silos of human health, animals and plants and (ii) to develop Artificial Intelligence algorithms that work on them, to improve the infrastructure for collecting and analysing such data and to reskill workers for the adoption of AI technologies (https://ch4i.di.unito.it/).
 Within the CH4I, the work is being developed as part of the Subproject 2 Agrifood, specifically in the context of milk production of a herd that uses an Automatic Milking System (AMS) exclusively from 2016.

 AMS, also called milking robots, generate a plenty of data on milk production and quality, milking behaviour and udder health, providing detailed information about each cow.
 This was not easily obtained with previous conventional systems and the extensive collection of data through the AMS has led to an exponentially growing amount of data [1].
-However, very little has been done with this data to model milk production [2-6].
-The goal of this PhD project is to develop methodologies and algorithms to fill this gap, particularly on milk production modelling with Machine Learning (ML) methods.
+However, very little has been done with this data to model milk production [2-9].
+The goal of this PhD project is to develop methodologies and algorithms to fill this gap, particularly on long-term milk production modelling with Machine Learning (ML) methods.

 References: